gregfoletta/Articles/content/post/2021-10-07-a-tale-of-two-optimisations/index.markdown

 This means we can find \\(\\) coefficients for the function
 $$ f(x) = \beta_0 + \beta_1 x + \beta_2 x^2 + \beta_3 x^3 $$
 such that when passed a dibit value it returns the appropriate whitespace character.
-We can also find the inverse polynomial \\f^{-1}(x)\\) which takes a whitespace character and returns a dibit to be our decoding function.
-Let’s create these models in R, where `whitespace` is a tibble holding our dibit and whitespace values.
+We can also find the inverse polynomial \\(f^{-1}(x)\\) which takes a whitespace character and returns a dibit to be our decoding function.
+Let’s create linear regression models in R where `whitespace` is the table holding our dibit and whitespace values:

 ``` r
 encode_model <-